 Monoclonal antibodies (mAbs) have already become an important part of the treatment for many cancers.
 As researchers have learned more about what makes cancer cells different from normal cells, they have developed mAbs to exploit these differences.
 They have also developed newer forms of mAbs, attaching them to drugs or other substances to make them more powerful.

 New types of mAbs are now being studied for use against many types of cancer.
-For information on newer treatments for a particular type of cancer, please see our detailed guide on that type of cancer on cancer.org or call us at 1-800-227-2345.
+For information on newer treatments for a particular type of cancer, please see our information on that type of cancer.

 Newer cancer vaccines